Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Introduction

 \subparagraph{Contributions and challenges.}

 Our first contribution is to develop a \emph{compositional semantics}, which allows for the interpretation and modular combination of components.
 We adapt Selinger's semantics in~\cite{Selinger2004} to take into account the factor-based approach of Bayesian networks.
-The main technical challenge is to conciliate two very different behaviors: \begin{itemize} \item \emph{Classical variables share their values,} and they do so in an efficient way: the mathematical setting underlying BNs integrates this feature in the very definition of factors product, and exploits it to obtain compact representations and efficient calculations. \item \emph{Quantum data cannot be shared}: a defining feature of quantum computing is the \emph{No-Cloning Theorem}, implying qubits cannot be duplicated or broadcast to multiple receivers. \end{itemize}
+The main technical challenge is to conciliate two very different behaviors: \begin{itemize} \item \emph{Classical variables share their values, and they do so in an efficient way}: the mathematical setting underlying Bayesian networks integrates this feature in the very definition of factors product, and exploits it to obtain compact representations and efficient calculations. \item \emph{Quantum data cannot be shared}: a defining feature of quantum computing is the \emph{No-Cloning Theorem}, implying qubits cannot be duplicated nor broadcast to multiple receivers. \end{itemize}

-We satisfy both requirements by introducing \emph{\qfactor s}, in \Cref{sec:semantic}.
+We satisfy both requirements by introducing \emph{quantum factors} in \cref{sec:semantic}.
 The mathematical developments in that section are our main and most technical results.
-Remarkably, when all causes are classical, our framework exactly coincides with the standard \emph{factors-based} semantics of Bayesian networks, while in the purely quantum case, it behaves like tensor networks.
-In \Cref{sec:qbn}, we rely on \qfactor s to reformulate the definition of \QBNs (QBNs).
-Our factor-based formalism is equivalent to that in~\cite{GBN2014}, however our semantics enables a compositional interpretation by sub-components, unlike the original definition (see~\cite[page 12]{GBN2014}), as we will discuss in \Cref{sec:lack}.
-A crucial aspect to achieve compositionality is that \Qfactor s are closed under both product and sum-out (\ie, marginalization of unobserved variables).
-Finally, in \Cref{sec:qpns}, we explore a \emph{typed graphical formalism} based on linear logic proof-nets, where types ensure well-behaved compositions of systems.
+Remarkably, when all causes are classical, our framework exactly coincides with the standard \emph{factor-based} semantics of Bayesian networks, while in the purely quantum case it behaves like tensor networks.
+In \cref{sec:qbn}, we rely on quantum factors to redefine quantum Bayesian networks.
+Our formalism is equivalent to that in~\cite{GBN2014}, however our semantics enables a compositional interpretation by sub-components, unlike the original definition (see~\cite[page 12]{GBN2014}), as we discuss in \cref{sec:lack}.
+A crucial aspect to achieve compositionality is that quantum factors are closed under both product and sum-out (\ie\ marginalization of unobserved variables).
+Finally, in \cref{sec:qpns}, we explore a \emph{typed graphical formalism} based on proof-nets of linear logic, where types ensure well-behaved compositions of systems.
+Our key result is that the formalism is \emph{sound and complete} \wrt\ quantum Bayesian networks: every quantum Bayesian network can be represented as a proof-net, and every closed proof-net corresponds to a quantum Bayesian network.